Airbnb Metrics Every Host Should Track

 Total revenue for all your vacation rentals

 Your total revenue is the amount of money you have received from all your bookings during a specific period.
-This information can help you to gauge how much money you can potentially make in the future.
+This information can help you estimate your potential future earnings.
 To calculate this metric, you need to add all the costs your guests paid, including nightly rates, cleaning fees, etc.

 Revenue per channel

 If you list your property on multiple channels, such as Airbnb, Vrbo, and Booking.com, and also have your direct booking website, it’s critical to track your rental revenue per channel.
-Managing all these platforms requires time and effort, so by analyzing the data about the revenue generated by each of them, you can make informed decisions and better allocate your time.
+Managing all these platforms requires time and effort.
+By analyzing the data on the revenue generated by each of them, you can make informed decisions and better allocate your time.

 Inquiry-to-booking conversion rate